 Fees and other remuneration to the Board of Directors, including the Chairman, are set by a Shareholders' Meeting.
-At the AGM on May 16, 2018, it was resolved that the Board's fees for 2018, totaling a maximum of SEK 1,200,00 excluding social security contributions, would be paid and distributed as follows: SEK 360,000 to the Chairman and SEK 170,000 thousand to each of the other Board members.
-In addition, it was resolved that supplementary remuneration of SEK 45,000 would be paid to the Chairman of the remuneration committee and SEK 22,500 would be paid to each of the other members of the remuneration committee, as well as SEK 45,000 to the Chairman of the audit and finance committee and SEK 22,500 to the other members of the audit and finance committee.
+At the AGM on May 15, 2019, it was resolved that the Board's fees for 2019 (on an annual basis), totaling a maximum of SEK 870,00 excluding social security contributions, would be paid and distributed as follows: SEK 360,000 to the Chairman and SEK 170,000 thousand to each of the other Board members.
+In addition, it was resolved that supplementary remuneration of SEK 61,000 would be paid to Peter Wolpert in order to compensate for the additional work that Peter Wolpert will perform in the Company in the capacity of executive Chairman of the Board.
 None of the company's Board members are entitled to any benefits after stepping down from the Board.